 I’ve been hiking a 3-day stretch of the Haute Route, from Verbier to Louvie hut, to Prafleuri hut, to Arolla.
 It’s been a great trip, with wonderful hikes, cool, mixed, interesting weather, and what we like to call “entertaining obstacles” along the way.
 The Haute Route is the most rugged and remote trip we offer, and quite a few of my guides say it’s their favorite.
-I like it too, but I also have a slightly different perspective.
+I love it too, but I also have a slightly different perspective.
 It’s a beautiful hike, of course, and if your goal is to get up high, see big mountains and stay away from larger villages, this is the place to do it.
 But it’s also a little tricky, and it always feels like there are a number of things that can go wrong, so I hesitate to send too many people on it.
-In fact, when somebody tells me they want to do the Haute Route, I normally ask “Do you want to hike the Haute Route specifically, or are you just looking for a nice hut-to-hut hike?”, and if they just want to go hut-to-hut hiking, we’ll send them to the Bernese Oberland, the Dolomites, maybe even the TMB first.
+In fact, when somebody tells me they want to do the Haute Route, I normally ask “Do you want to hike the Haute Route specifically, or are you just looking for a nice hut-to-hut hike?”, and if they just want to go hut-to-hut hiking, we’ll send them to the Bernese Oberland or maybe the Dolomites first.

 What’s so hard about the Haute Route?
 Well, like the name suggests, you spend a lot of time up high (around 7000 to 10,000 ft), which slows you down and leaves you also more vulnerable to severe weather.
 This stretch of the route, from Verbier to Arolla, is also very, very rocky, with big boulders that you have to balance on and clamber over and around, which saps the energy from even strong hikers, and that’s before we even get to the ladders at Pas de Chevres!
 The route, while relatively clear, can be a bit hard to follow, especially if it’s cloudy or snowing.
 And finally, there’s just no way out of the hikes… you can’t go half-way from Louvie to Prafleuri hut and just decide to quit – there’s nothing in-between, not even cell service – once you start, you need to finish.
 The options for skipping the hikes completely aren’t that easy or appealing either, which tends to spur you onward when conditions are less than stellar.
 I like to say with strong hikers and good weather you can do anything, but if you miss on one of those, things get dicey.
 Miss on both… then you have problems.
 So, we arrange both guided and self-guided Haute Route trips still, quite a few times each year in fact, but I try to be very careful to make sure it’s appropriate for the people we’re sending out there.
 That’s the point, right?
 You want an adventure, but you want to be safe and have fun at the same time.